ZecHub/zechub/site/guides/RaspberryPi4FullNode.md

 * A Wi-Fi network or an ethernet cable with an internet connection
 * External SSD/HHD with USB3 support

 ##### note: keeping your server secure is *not* simple by any means.
-Any tips/recommendations/best pratices beyond what is talked about in this guide *please* create a PR and help keep this guide as up-to-date as possible.
+Any tips/recommendations/best practices beyond what is talked about in this guide *please* create a PR and help keep this guide as up-to-date as possible.